rerun-io/rerun-docs/docs/howto/ros2-nav-turtlebot.md

 ### PointCloud2 to `log_points`
 ROS [PointCloud2](https://github.com/ros2/common_interfaces/blob/humble/sensor_msgs/msg/PointCloud2.msg) message
-is stored as a binary blob which needs to be reinterpreted using the details about its fields, which are essentially names, offsets, and datatypes.
-This can be done with the `sensor_msgs_py` `point_cloud2` reader, which extract the fields based on their corresponding names.
+is stored as a binary blob that needs to be reinterpreted using the details about its fields, which are essentially names, offsets, and datatypes.
+This can be done with the `sensor_msgs_py` `point_cloud2` reader, which extracts the fields based on their corresponding names.

 These field-sets are initially returned as numpy structured arrays, whereas Rerun currently expects an unstructured array of Nx3 floats.